thmmahendra/NepIn/README.md

 # NepedIn

-## This is the LinkdIn clone practice.
+## This is the LinkedIn clone practice.